 |Payment Institution providing payment initiation service||Payment Initiation Service Provider (PISP).
 The name is used for both firms that only provide payment initiation service and for firms that provide payment initiation service combined with other services|

 |Payment Institution or Payment Institution holding a Payment Institution license||Authorised Payment Institution (API), fully licensed Payment Institution|

 It should be noted that there is a separate application form provided in Annex 5 to the LCB’s Resolution on Authorisations Granted by the Bank of Lithuania to Electronic Money and Payment Institutions to apply for a license of a Lithuania Payment Institution providing only account information service (AISP) as there are fewer requirements and documents to be provided.
 The form for all other types of PIs is provided in Annex 2.

 PI authorisation application fee

-Before you make an application to get a PI license in Lithuania, you have to pay the State Tax Inspectorate (STI) a state levy of EUR 898.00 for the review of the application for authorisation, the same amount applies regardless of the services you wish to provide as a PI.
+Before you make an application to get a Payment Institution License Lithuania, you have to pay the State Tax Inspectorate (STI) a state levy of EUR 898.00 for the review of the application for authorisation, the same amount applies regardless of the services you wish to provide as a PI.